solbes/minkf/README.md

-# minkf - Minimal Kalman Filter
+# minkf - minimal Kalman filter in Python
 Kalman filter/smoother, nothing more.
 A minimal implementation with only `numpy` dependency.
 No fancy classes, just simple functions.

 Estimates the states of the system